open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-The OC4IDS data model provides the information needed to calculate co-finance ratios by modelling a project's individual financing arrangements.
+The OC4IDS data model provides the information needed to calculate co-finance ratios by modeling a project's individual financing arrangements.
 For more information, see the mappings for [amount of investment](climate-finance-amount-of-investment), [funding source](climate-finance-funding-source), [Green Climate Fund Accredited Entity](climate-finance-green-climate-fund-accredited-entity) and [Accredited Entity Type](climate-finance-accredited-entity-type).
 ```json
 {
   "budget": {